synthetic-methods/xtal/README.md

 	Mix mix;
 	auto six = mix(1.1, 2.2, 3.3);// 6.6

-Range-lifting is achieved using functors like `processor::atom` or `processor::bond`, which `zip` the underlying `method` as a buffer- or range-based operator, respectively.
+Range-lifting is achieved using functors like `processor::node` or `processor::edge`, which `zip` the underlying `method` as a buffer- or range-based operator, respectively.

 	using Mixer = processor::lift_t<Mix>;